chenyucheng0221/Nighttime-UDA/ResearchNote/Refign.md

   Spatial alignment of the target image and intermediate image is the preliminary condition for the latter refinement.
 Here introducing a warp component to achieve it.

   **Refinement Module:**

+  The refinement module refines the pseudo-labels to mitigate the confirmation bias issue.
+The input of refinement module comes from the output of the alignment module: aligned reference class probabilities and the mactching confidence map.

+#### Experiment

+#### Acceptance Reason

+#### Inspiration
+In our work, the content and illumination gap should be considered at the same time, and the multi-step DA method would be exploited.
+During the multi-step process, the refinement mechanism can be considered.